smartcontractkit/documentation/docs/Introduction/getting-started/conceptual-overview.md

 Chainlink data feeds are sources of data [aggregated from many independent Chainlink node operators](../architecture-decentralized-model/).
 Each data feed has an on-chain address and functions that enable contracts to read from that address.
 For example, the [ETH / USD feed](https://feeds.chain.link/eth-usd/).

 ![Chainlink Feeds List](/images/contract-devs/price-aggr.png)

+Smart contracts also use oracles to get other capabilities on-chain:

+- [Generate Verifiable Random Numbers (VRF)](/docs/chainlink-vrf/): Use Chainlink VRF to consume randomness in your smart contracts.
+- [Call External APIs (Any API)](/docs/request-and-receive-data/): Request & Receive data from any API using the Chainlink contract library.
+- [Automate Smart Contract Functions (Keepers)](/docs/chainlink-keepers/introduction/): Automating smart contract functions and regular contract maintenance.

 ## What is Remix?